semarie/sysclean/README.md

 > Safe mode.
 > **sysclean**
 > will output obsolete filenames present on the system.
-> It excludes any dynamic libraries and all files under
+> It excludes any dynamic libraries and all files under the
 > */etc*
 > directory.
-> It is the default mode used.
+> This is the default mode.

 **-f**